 Photo: Bryan Gardner

-Invite guests to save the date to watch sparks fly on your wedding day.
-These custom matchboxes are personalized with your wedding details: One side invites guests to block off their calendars, while the back can be customized with your names, wedding date, and wedding location.
-Mail the matchboxes to guests in a small box filled with shredded, crinkled kraft paper for an elegant presentation.
+Invite guests to watch sparks fly on your wedding day.
+These custom matchboxes are personalized with your wedding details.
+One side invites guests to block off their calendars, while the back can be customized with your names, wedding date, and wedding location.
+Mail the matchboxes to guests in a small box filled with shredded, crinkled kraft paper for a cool save the date idea.

 Photo: Tea & Becky Paper Co.

-This laser-cut presentation unfolded to tell the story of this couple's love story, with their relationship milestones—their first date, where the marriage proposal happened, and their upcoming wedding in Washington, D.C.—recreated in watercolor scenes.
+This laser-cut presentation unfolds to tell the story of this couple's love story.
+Relationship milestones such as their first date, where the marriage proposal happened, and their upcoming wedding in Washington, D.C. are all recreated in watercolor scenes.
+This concept truly is a work of art!

 Photo: Cheree Berry Paper